maxmasudafarkas/MUSA801_PLA/README.md

-# Safeguarding Vacant Lots in Philadelphia
+# Yes Vacancy: A Dashboard and Predictive Model to Protect Vacant Lots in Philadelphia

 ## Introduction